For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via tripadvisor

-What started out as a Treme sandwich shop and lottery ticket outlet in 1939 soon became one of the first Black-owned fine dining spots in the country.
-Dooky Chase’s was founded by Emily and Dooky Chase in 1941 as a family restaurant and bar, as well as a meeting place for music, entertainment, civil rights discussions and culture in New Orleans.
-In the late ’40s, Leah Chase—dubbed the Queen of Creole cooking—turned it into the fine-dining spot it is today.
+What started as a Treme sandwich shop and lottery ticket outlet in 1939 soon became one of the first Black-owned fine-dining spots in the country.
+Dooky Chase’s was founded in New Orleans by Emily and Dooky Chase in 1941 as a family restaurant and bar, as well as a meeting place for music, entertainment, civil rights discussions and culture.
+In the late 1940s, Leah Chase—dubbed the Queen of Creole cooking—turned it into the fine-dining spot it is today.

-And though Leah passed away a few years ago, joining the ranks of the revered civil rights activists who’ve graced its halls (including Martin Luther King Jr. and Thurgood Marshall), Dooky Chase’s remains the premier restaurant for authentic Creole cuisine.
-The Tuesday through Friday lunch buffet features favorites like red beans and rice, gumbo and po’boys, while the expansive Friday and Saturday night menu offers a selection of Creole comforts, such as Crawfish Étouffée, Shrimp Clemenceau and the famous Southern Fried Chicken.
+And though Leah passed away a few years ago, joining the ranks of the revered civil rights activists who once graced its halls (including Martin Luther King Jr. and Thurgood Marshall), Dooky Chase’s remains the premier restaurant for authentic Creole cuisine.
+The Tuesday–Friday lunch buffet features favorites like red beans and rice, gumbo and po’boys, while the expansive menu on Friday and Saturday nights offers a selection of Creole comforts, such as Crawfish Étouffée, Shrimp Clemenceau and the famous Southern Fried Chicken.

 “No summer is complete without a trip to the lake.
 In Maine, we call this going to ‘camp,'” says Erin Magee, author of This Is Camp.
 Whether you’re headed to camp or a stretch of beach along the Maine coastline, Magee says you can’t go wrong with Bob’s Clam Hut in Kittery.
 The bar is set high in a state known for its seafood, and this lobster shack delivers with a no-frills setup and fried seafood that’s been making the must-visit list since 1956.
 After a long day at the beach, pop in for a basket of clams or a lobster roll.